maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 1. Connect to a node: `connect http://localhost:10300`
 2. Initialize the cluster: `cluster init --name=ignite3 --metastorage-group=node1,node2,node3`

+>[!note]
-> **Note**: The initialization step creates essential system tables and structures in the Ignite cluster.
+> The initialization step creates essential system tables and structures in the Ignite cluster.
 The metastorage group defines which nodes will store this critical system information, with enough redundancy to maintain availability if one node fails.

+>[!warning]
-> **Important:** The initialization step is only performed once for a new cluster.
+> The initialization step is only performed once for a new cluster.
 If the command returns an error indicating the cluster is already initialized, you can proceed to the next step.

+> [!important]
-> **Checkpoint #3**: After running the initialization command, you should see a success message.
+> **Checkpoint**: After running the initialization command, you should see a success message.
 If you see "Cluster initialized successfully" or a message indicating the cluster is already initialized, you can proceed to the next step.

 ## Creating the Ignite Connection Manager